xxnuo/MTranServer/README_en.md

 2025.07.16 v3.0.0 [Coming Soon]

-- Complete rewrite
+- Complete rewrite of service architecture for improved stability and performance
-- Better compatibility
-- Stronger performance
+- Added Swagger UI API documentation for easier developer usage
+- Added support for secure HTTPS connections
+- Optimized model auto-download mechanism for smoother first-time use
+- Support for more language pairs and update models

 > Note: This update is currently in progress, the guides and images below have not been updated yet [2025.07.16], please be patient...